In this post we discuss Andy Riley’s experience of RSI and a broken injury rehab model.

 Laying down getting things stretched and massaged for a few minutes each week isn’t going to get you far.

 You have to apply force to create tissue adaptation.
-This is the key to both feeling better and getting back to doing what you wanted to do in the first place.
+This is the key to both feeling better and getting back to doing the things you love.

-What to look out for if you think you might be in this situation.
+What to look for if you think you’re in this situation

-What’s the plan?
-Although this can be subject to alteration, there should be some kind of plan in place that’s clearly communicated to you.
+Although this can be subject to alteration, there should be a plan in place that’s clearly communicated to you.

 Take a look around the environment you’re being treated in, does it have resistance training equipment?
 If not, where will you do the work that’s required to get you back to your best?